lakshithaiam/gitops-microservices-CD/README.md

    - Terraform is used to provision the necessary AWS infrastructure: EC2 instances, VPCs, security groups, and the EKS cluster.
    - Terraform ensures that the infrastructure is scalable and secure, utilizing auto-scaling groups for EC2 instances and network security groups for fine-tuned access control.

+7. **ArgoCD Deployment and Namespace Structure**
-7. **ArgoCD Deployment to Kubernetes**
+   **ArgoCD Deployment to Kubernetes**
-   - **ArgoCD**: ArgoCD watches the CD repository for changes.
-Upon detecting a new version tag in `k8-manifest.yml`, ArgoCD initiates a deployment to Kubernetes with the latest Docker image.
+   - **ArgoCD**: Monitors the CD repository for changes.
+Upon detecting a new version tag in `k8-manifest.yml`, ArgoCD automatically synchronizes the Kubernetes environment, deploying the latest Docker image for the application.
-   - **Namespace**: Microservices are deployed in a designated namespace within the EKS cluster for organized resource management.
+   -
+   **Namespace Structure**
+   - **Microservices Namespace**:
+   - Dedicated to deploying all application microservices, providing organized resource management and isolation within the EKS cluster.

+   - **ArgoCD Namespace**:
+   - Used exclusively for ArgoCD, enabling secure access control and streamlined GitOps operations separate from the application workloads.

+   - **Monitoring Namespace**:
+   - Contains the monitoring stack, including Prometheus and Grafana, for centralized metrics collection and visualization of application and infrastructure performance.

-7. **Deploying the Monitoring Stack with Helm**
+8. **Deploying the Monitoring Stack with Helm**
    - **Helm Chart**: Prometheus and Grafana are deployed using a Helm chart.

-8. **Load Balancing and Scaling**
+9. **Load Balancing and Scaling**
    - **Microservices Load Balancer**: Distributes incoming traffic across frontend replicas, ensuring resilience and availability for the application's main interface.
    - **ArgoCD Load Balancer**: Provides external access to ArgoCD for managing and synchronizing application deployments.
    - **Grafana Load Balancer**: Allows secure, external access to Grafana dashboards for monitoring microservices and infrastructure performance.